The Label Is Small. The Compliance Risk Is Not.

 What Actually Breaks

 Chemical safety label translation fails when teams treat it as packaging copy.
 It is not packaging copy.
-It is regulated hazard communication under severe space constraints.
+It is regulated hazard communication under severe space constraints, and it belongs inside a specialist chemicals and safety translation workflow where terminology, SDS alignment, and user risk are reviewed together.

 A Turkish label must preserve product identity, hazard category, signal word, hazard statement, precautionary statement, supplier details, and handling logic.
 It must also align with the SDS and any connected product documentation.